shawalkhalid667/smartcontracts-auditor-benchmark/Docker/osiris & securify/README.md

-To access the container after building: docker run -it --entrypoint /bin/bash osiris-securify
+To access the container after building: docker run -it --entrypoint /bin/bash [image name]

 To evaluate a contract while inside the container with Osiris, run: